 The respondents are two Algerian men, aged 29 and 27 years old.
 They recount a violent pushback from Bulgaria to Turkey.

 They took a bus on 23rd July 2021 from Edirne to Lalapasa, then to Hamzabeyli, crossing the border at approximately 3pm.
-It was just the two men who crossed, without a smuggler.
 As soon as they crossed a grey ford patrol car came, so they ran and hid in a forest to avoid being seen.
-There were four officers inside this car, one was wearing a sage green shirt and pants with the bularian flag on his uniform, and three were wearing black uniforms which had “Polizie” written on their chest.
+The respondents reported that there were four officers inside this car, one was wearing a sage green shirt and pants with the bularian flag on his uniform, and three were wearing black uniforms which had “Polizie” written on their chest.
 These officers spoke Bulgarian and English – one of respondent’s was able to identify the Bulgarian language as he is able to speak a bit of it.
 None of these officers were wearing officers.
 Two of the officers got out of the patrol car to look for them.

 The respondent was shown a series of Bulgarian police and military uniforms, and confirmed the sage green uniform as below:

 The two young men crawled for 400 metres to get far away from the border fence, and they hid until 9pm that evening.
 Then, they continued walking.
 They walked for four days – not resting, walking throughout the day and the night.
 They both ran out of food and water, spending two whole days without food and water.

 They were just about to approach the city of Siminovo to get some food and water, “we were about to die from hunger and thirst” explained the respondents.
 But on the road just before the city, they were apprehended at about 7 pm around sunset on 27th July.